 Monitoring the environment

-Reports are made available to the community and to various external agencies and authorities including:
+Ichthys LNG undertakes a world-class environmental monitoring program to support its 40-year operations.
+Reports are made available to various external agencies and authorities including:

 - Northern Territory Environment Protection Authority